kadiraio/kadiraio.github.io/_posts/academy/2014-04-14-reducing-pubsub-data-usage.md

 If your app sends a large amount of data, it will take a considerable amount of time for it to reach the client (especially when utilizing mobile networks).
 So it is very important to reduce the amount of data your app sends to clients.
 Let’s see what we can do about it.

+> We've recently find out that fetching a lot of data (~1 MB per each subscription) from the DB and sending them to the client takes considerable amount of CPU.
+This will lead to a major bottleneck in your app's scalability.
+>
+> (I'll talk more about this in another article)

 ## Use Field Filtering

 Most of the time, you don't need to publish all the fields of the MongoDB documents.
 Try using field filtering to remove the data your client doesn't need.
 For example, imagine your app is a blog, and a typical blog post looks like this in the MongoDB: